isfandyar01/Advent_of_Code_2023/Day_3/logic.md

 I have already numbers and I check symbols around number if the symbol around number is * which a gear then I mark or store that number separately but i have to check that gear symbol has two numbers adjacent to it

+for part two i check for * and if found the i search all possible 8 directions around * for a number once digit of number is found i retrive the number and store in gear structure